Speldosa/Speldosa.github.io/README.md

 - Migrate old blog posts that are good to the new site.
 - Write small summaries for each article.
 (Make it so that there is some kind of fold out text.)
 - Write small summaries for each essay.
+- Do a Swedish version of the site?

 ## Maybe: